EgorLeb/EgorLeb/README.md

 </p>

 ### Hello everyone!
 I am a computer science tutor and a student at Innopolis University.
+### Below you can see the projects where I participated as a developer.

 ### What am I doing now?
 * I am doing my own course on Stepik.
 Informatics GCSE (https://stepik.org/lesson/872174).